macdao/ocds-guide-to-setting-up-mac/README.en.md

 Oh-My-Zsh uses Z shell（zsh）, which is quite close to Bash, but it's not Bash.

 In Z shell, `~/.zshrc` is the most important configure file.
 Oh-My-Zsh will set the current path into `~/.zshrc` as `$PATH` during installation.
 As I'm using brew, this is not something that I want to have.
-With brew, we are not encouraged to customize `$PAHT`, and by default Oh-My-Zsh already set `$PAHT` with quite good value:`$HOME/bin:/usr/local/bin:$PATH`, in which contains the `$HOME/bin`, it means we can put our self defined script under `$HOME/bin`.
+With brew, we are not encouraged to customize `$PAHT`, and by default Oh-My-Zsh already set `$PAHT` with quite good value:`$HOME/bin:/usr/local/bin:$PATH`, in which contains the `$HOME/bin`, it means we can put customized scripts in `$HOME/bin`.

 so I recommend you to reset the `~/.zshrc`: